 What is Tesla Model X?

-While neither of these two Tesla models saw the most exciting (and arguably overdue) overhauls to their design in 2020, the new year said otherwise.
-We previously reported that Tesla had announced a complete production shutdown for both models through the holidays and into the new year.
+While neither of these two Tesla models saw arguably overdue overhauls to their design in 2020, the new year said otherwise.
+In late 2020, Tesla had announced a complete production shutdown for both models through the holidays and into the new year.
 This move has led toward speculation about a possible refresh of both EVs.
 Finally, Tesla came forth and confirmed a refresh was in fact coming for both veteran models.

 - Exclusive first look at Tesla Model S and Model X interior refresh: going spartan like Model 3